Trent University Profile

 Academic Programs and Supports

 Trent offers an impressive range of academically rigorous programs across the arts and sciences, as well as professional and speciality programs, with all the benefits of high-quality research and exemplary teaching.
 Choose from a variety of programs available at both our Peterborough and Durham campuses and find one that sparks your interest.
-Here are a few examples of the academic programs you can take at Trent:

 Students studying the Humanities at Trent acquire skills needed in the workplace and beyond.
 Education in the Humanities emphasizes independent, rigorous thought, and clear, elegant communication.
 Programs you can take include Canadian Studies, Cultural Studies, Gender and Women’s Studies, and Philosophy.